 ivault provides access to the world’s first database platform and search engine based on blockchain technology to combat and solve counterfeiting and theft crimes on a global scale.
 There is an international patent for the lost and found concept in the pipeline.

-1. Lost and found: ivault for everyone
+1. Lost and found: ivault for every single person

 In the past only a small part of the population with the appropriate know-how was able afford security for assets, information and property.
 In the future ivault will make this level of security available to everyone and – even more important – affordable for everyone.